 Increased incidence of Cancer

 The more we learned about EDs and spay/neuter the more we became convinced that spay/neuter was responsible for many dogs developing the aforementioned five endocrine disorders (i.e., hypothyroidism, Cushings disease/syndrome, Atypical Cushings disease, hyperestrinism and diabetes).
+For example, in recent studies, mice exposed to the chemical DDT became insulin resistant, which is the underlying cause for type 2 diabetes.
+In nations where DDT is still in use, such as South Africa and India, we have seen dramatic increases in humans of all ages diagnosed with type 2 diabetes.
 Veterinary research does not acknowledge or explore this potential connection, so it seemed beneficial to review the studies on the human endocrine system to explain this phenomenon.

 1. The Thyroid Gland – Hypothyrodism